previous icon Back to blog

 3. Data Control

 Conversion API gives businesses control over what data they share.
 This means that businesses can implement the Conversion API in addition to Pixel and decide what to share and when to share it.
-By contrast, Pixel sends all events in real-time.
+By contrast, Pixel sends all events in real time.

 1. Qualified lead

-2. User has not yet subscribed
+2. The user has not yet subscribed

 3. Prospect contacted

-4. Application has been launched
+4. The application has been launched

-5. Application has been completed
+5. The application has been completed

 6. Phone calls